CompewterTutor/Hoast/llm_brain/MEMORY.md

 - Cross-platform from the start
 - System tray-based interface for quick access
 - Preservation of hosts file formatting is a priority
+- Using TypeScript for improved type safety and developer experience
+- Using Electron Forge with Vite for better development experience and faster builds

 ## Next Steps
-- Initialize Electron project
+- Create proper icon assets for the tray and application
+- Implement hosts file parser service
-- Set up development environment
+- Set up testing framework
-- Implement basic tray icon functionality
+- Create preferences window UI